-Dairy leads Victoria's agricultural exports but is facing a declining trend.By Geoff Adams
+Dairy leads Victoria's agricultural exports but is facing a declining trend.GEOFF ADAMS October 31, 2012 4:04am

 Victoria’s dairy exports have steadily declined during the past five years but remain the biggest agricultural sector for the state.